-A chocolate layer cake filled with dulce de leche is magic and you should try it!
-I went a step further and added swiss meringue to the mix.
-The result is chocolaty and sweet and delicious.
-A birthday cake you'll want to make over and over again.
+A chocolate layer cake filled with dulce de leche is magic, and you should try it!
+I went a step further and added Swiss meringue to the mix.
+The result is chocolaty, sweet, and pretty irresistible.
+A birthday cake you'll want to make over and over.

 When I started this blog, a gazillion years ago it seems, for a few months I did virtual birthday cakes for my fellow food bloggers.
-It lasted several months and there are some great recipes to prove it.
+It lasted several months, and there are some great recipes to prove it, like the carrot layer cake and the old-fashioned hummingbird cake.

-For an easy and quick chocolate icebox cake, you should try the Chocotorta recipe, a simple dessert with wafers and dulce de leche.
+For an easy and quick chocolate icebox cake that also features this sweet jam, you should try the Chocotorta recipe, a simple dessert with it, and chocolate wafers.

 Chocolate layers